Get ready to be in a in a beachy mood with the latest hair color taking over social media: sand hair.

 To get your brain (and bronde) gears turning, we’ve pulled together some inspiration.
 Keep reading to get the best color of your life.

 When you’re seeking hair that’s perfectly customized for your facial structure and mane texture, the right answer is always balayage.
-Hand painted golden highlights will certainly brighten your complexion.
+Hand-painted golden highlights will certainly brighten your complexion.
+A talented hair stylist will be able to use the bright streaks to contour your face, highlighting your favorite features and disguising the ones you don’t love.

 Okay, so putting “dip dye” and “bronde” together in the same sentence is something of an impossible equation.
 By definition, bronde hair color is all about gradual blending and a naturalistic finish.
 But, if you’re already working with dark roots and light ends, ask your colorist to blend the shades as little as possible.